lambdaclass/concrete/ROADMAP.md

 because a consistency gate passes; they are only complete when #18 has made `ObligationCore` the hub and the old side-channel model is gone.
 Do not move a consumer before the family records it needs exist in the ledger.

+Risk note on the remaining items (#8-#18): the migration is currently half-done, and a half-migrated ledger is itself a dual-truth-source / false-green risk.
+Assert, vacuity, and assume obligations are still computed by report-side walkers outside the ledger (`Report.lean` `vacuityGoals` / `collectAssertAssumeS` around lines 1053/1075, discharged directly in `Main.lean` ~659-661), so today one surface can classify an assert/vacuity fact differently from a future ledger view with no gate catching it.
+Until
+#8-#18 complete, every new report surface added on top of this state widens
+the window where two live truth sources can disagree — finish the migration before growing new report surface, and treat any interim addition as needing an explicit parity gate per #17.

 1. Define `ObligationCore` schema v1: stable id, source span, function, obligation kind, expression shape, typed variables, scoped hypotheses,